 In the UK, insurance problems caused by driving bans have increased considerably over the last ten years as penalties for even fairly minor offences have become more severe; most frequent violations including breaking speed limits (which are often not terribly realistic) and, more seriously, drinking and driving violations.
-There are over 1.5 million UK drivers who have major convictions, and many motor insurance brokers are more willing to work with banned drivers to provide cover once a driver's licence has been reinstated.
+There are over 1.5 million UK drivers who have major convictions.
+Many insurers have refused applications for car insurance from drivers who have had a disqualication but a number of motor insurance brokers are more willing to work with banned drivers to provide cover, once a driver's licence has been reinstated.

 Banned drivers seeking insurance in the UK seem to create more SP30 violations than any other infractions.
 SP30 violations mean that a driver has broken an assigned speed limit and will likely pay a fine of £60 or more, as well as have three listed points attached to his or her driving record (driving at more than 30mph above the limit, or exceeding 100mph on a motorway could also result in a disqualification).
 If the driver has 12 points or more against a record, it could result in a six month or greater licence suspension.
 In most cases, the more points a driver has the higher the premium he or she will pay for insurance.
 Other ways that drivers can acquire a ban are driving while intoxicated or in a dangerous manner.

 Driving offences are coded, for example:

 AC10 - meaning failing to give particulars or stop after a traffic accident.

 AC20 - meaning failing to report an accident within 24 hours.

 AC30 - meaning any undefined traffic accident offences.

 BA10 - meaning driving while disqualification is in effect by Court order.

 BA20 - meaning driving underage.
 BA30 - meaning trying to drive while disqualified under Court order.